kyle-kyhu/Zonework/README.md

 This project will used as a group project.

-To get started:
+To get started on your local server:
+- create your venv
+- install requirements.txt
 - python manage.py runserver
-- copy and paste this url for the homepage.  http://127.0.0.1:8000/index/